abgulati/hf-waitress/README.md

 # HF-Waitress

-HF-Waitress is a powerful and flexible server application for deploying and interacting with Hugging Face Transformers models.
+HF-Waitress is a powerful and flexible server application for deploying and interacting with HuggingFace Transformer models.
 It simplifies the process of running open-source Large Language Models (LLMs) locally, addressing common pain points in model deployment and usage.

+This server enables loading HF-Transformer & AWQ-quantized models directly off the hub, while providing on-the-fly quantization via BitsAndBytes, HQQ and Quanto for the former.
+It negates the need to manually download any models yourself, simply working off the model name instead.
+It requires no setup, and provides concurrency and streaming responses all from within a single, easily-portable, platform-agnostic Python script.

 ## Key Features

-- **On-the-fly, in-place quantization**: Supports int8 & int4 quantization via BitsAndBytes and Quanto.
+- **On-the-fly, in-place quantization**: Supports int8 & int4 quantization via BitsAndBytes, Quanto and HQQ.
 - **Model Agnosticism**: Compatible with any HF-Transformers format LLM.
 - **Configuration Management**: Uses `config.json` to store settings, allowing for easy configuration and persistence across runs.
 - **Error Handling**: Detailed logging and traceback reporting via centralized error-handling functions.